If you want to create a successful SEO strategy in 2023 it should be for 2 reasons:

 But remember…not all traffic is created equal.

-Successful SEO strategies focus on increasing revenue NOT more traffic.
+The best SEO strategies focus on increasing revenue NOT more traffic.

 TL;DR Version: Choose ‘Sweet Spot’ keywords that have decent search volume but are not too competitive.

-You want to choose keywords that help you reach your overall marketing & sales goals.
-This step is super critical to get right, so don’t rush and choose carefully.
+Keyword research is super critical to get right, so don’t rush and choose carefully.

 Here’s a simple yet highly effective way of choosing the right keywords for SEO.